Each year the University offers a variety of overseas opportunities to students.

 A short-term study programme during a holiday period based at an overseas university, involving taught classes, assessment and cultural activities.

-A short visit to another country as part of an accredited module, arranged by the faculty.
+A short visit to another country as part of an accredited module, arranged by the college.

 Note: Students on year-long sandwich or placement year (four-year degree programme).
 A sandwich year is a year of study abroad, work placement or exchange that is a formally recognised part of a student's programme of study.
-For information on overseas work placement as a part of sandwich year, please contact the Career Development Centre.
+For information on overseas work placement as a part of sandwich year, please contact the Careers and Employability Service.